plugdata-team/plugdata/README.md

 - Signal and data objects
 - Most GUI objects:
   - Bang, Numbox, Toggle, Radio, Sliders, Array/Graph and Message work perfectly
-  - Experimental support for GraphOnParent and subpatchers
+  - Fairly good support for GraphOnParent and subpatchers (could use more testing)
 - Usable in DAW
 - Console
 - Saving and loading patches